commitgcp/customer-onboarding-automation/tutorial.md

 **Tip**: Click the copy button on the side of the code box and paste the command in the Cloud Shell terminal to run it.

 You will be prompted for a project ID to create a new project.
 The name should follow the convention companyname-billing.
+Please record the name that you provide.
 Then you will be prompted for the email of the Comm-IT User or Group to whom you wish to give the Owner role on the project.

 Click "Next" when you've finished.